phetsims/phet-info/doc/core-description-overview.md

 Additionally, design and develoopment of _Core Description_ of several sims at once and all news sims allows us to improve SceneryStack's high-lelvel APIs, and all the entire team to gain design and development expertise that will make phase 2, full Interactive Description design, much easier.

 # What is included and excluded in Core Description
 _Core Description_ does not explicitly exclude anything.
-If it is easy to design and implement, we want it included.
+If it is easy to design and implement, we want to include it.
+That said, there are clear boundary lines for some of the more dynamic strings found in for Object and Context Responses, and some Dynamic State Descriptions.

 # Core Description pieces (a definition of each and high level overview)